-It started like this—a Facebook post from a friend in England, responding to Hamas firing hundreds of rockets at Israel in a single day, sending hundreds of thousands of Israelis into bomb shelters for many long hours, killing a man in Ashkelon and wounding others:
+It started like this—a Facebook post from a friend in England, responding to Hamas firing hundreds of rockets at Israel in a single day, sending hundreds of thousands of Israelis into bomb shelters for many long hours, killing an Israeli wounding others:

 “I would be much happier if Israel defeated Hamas militarily and damn the consequences.
 This can't go on.”

 (Here is the place to note that I wrote this in 2018.
 Besides changing "Hamas" to "Islamic Jihad," it applies to today's aftermath of the latest Gaza flare-up.
 That reinforces the basic messages--ml)

 Here in Israel, some people share the sentiment.
 It’s hard not to sympathize.
 Israel has the strongest military in the region, and Hamas, with all its rockets, is a ragtag terrorist group.
 Of course Israel could wipe out Hamas if it wanted to.

 We’re still learning to deal with what they call asymmetrical warfare.
 That’s where one side has sophisticated weapons like fighter aircraft, and the other has primitive stuff like unguided rockets and bombs.

 If the strong side uses all its might to wipe out the weak side—what does that mean, and how can it be done?